-Over the years, I’ve worn the hats of exhibiting artist, art therapist, author, business consultant, influencer marketing strategist, keynote speaker, social media correspondent, podcaster, producer and most importantly mom and wife.
+Over the years, I’ve worn the hats of exhibiting artist, art therapist, author, business consultant, influencer marketing strategist, keynote speaker, social media correspondent, podcaster, producer, and (most importantly) mom and wife.
 If you search my name online, you can find links to most of this stuff and more.
-However, I’ve come to a point where all the skills I’ve gathered must be put to use for one goal.
+However, as much as I love the flavors of life, sometimes simplification is in order.
+I’ve come to a point where all the skills I’ve gathered must be put to use for one goal.

-In 2016, I cleared the deck of all consulting and service-based work to focus on something I’ve wanted to do for a very long time — write a YA novel.
+Last year, I cleared the deck of consulting work to focus on something I had wanted to do for a very long time — write a YA novel.
 I outlined the story by writing a feature length screenplay and created a story bible full of illustrations and collages.
-Sounds crazy, but I’m a visual person, so it worked wonders for me.
 From there, it took a few weeks to complete the 55,000 word first draft.
 That was the easy part.

 As soon as I finished the initial draft, the perfectionist in me reared her ugly head.
 Growling and belittling and begging me to listen to her laundry list of potentially great, more likely disastrous ideas.
 I found myself overcome by an obsession with the craft of writing.
 In some ways it feels like I’ve created my own MFA program.
 Only the graduation date is elusive and depressing.
 The desire to edit this manuscript FOR THE REST OF MY LIFE is a terrifying possibility that keeps me up for nights on end.